Expert Guide: Differences Between Kief vs Hash

 Kief vs Hash: How Are They Different

 Kief and hash are both derived from the resin glands of cannabis flower, also known as trichomes.
 Trichomes are small hairlike structures that contain most of the plant’s cannabinoids, terpenes, and flavonoids, all of which give the flower its distinct aromas and effects.
-With the high concentration of THC, CBD, and other compounds in trichomes, they are used to create the end-products.
+Because of the high concentration of THC, CBD, and other compounds in trichomes, they are used to create potent end products like concentrates and cannabis oils.

-With regards to production, both kief and hash begin at the same place: trimming the flower from a cannabis harvest to separate the buds that eventually go out for sale and the trim and excess plant material that is left behind for further processing or waste.
+With regards to production, both kief and hash begin at the same place: trimming the flower from a cannabis harvest to separate the buds that eventually go out for sale and the smaller buds, trim, and excess plant material that is left behind for further processing or waste.

 Kief